Jcorp-US/Platform_Docs/01-about_platform/02-release_notes.md

 # What's New?
 (Release Notes)

+### Version 1.8.7
+* Restyled district custom login page.
+* Change references from 2020 to 2021, where needed.
+* Grammar fixes.

 ### Version 1.8.5
 * Fixed some minor bugs.
 * Enhanced customization options so that district logos can be used in place of Platform logo.